elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Ethereum contract address of the Universe's Child Universe that has its Final Outcome set to the specified Payout Distribution Hash, as a 16-byte hexadecimal string.
+If no such Child Universe exists, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getCurrentFeeWindow(p, callback)